A "Performance Improvement" PR Introduced 11 Block-Level Risks - GauntletCI Found Them in 660ms

 The same diff produces the same findings.
 Always.

 It answers one question: did this change introduce behavior that is not properly validated?
+Learn more about diff-based analysis and behavioral change risk assessment.

 What GauntletCI Found